sweeneyiiid/iwantaboat/motor_control/README.md

 Before worrying about interactive operation, going to setup to just run by executing pieces of the script from within the python command line.

+Works, but need to understand what happens once I exit the python script.
+Based on the behavior of the motor, it seems like it just leaves the pins in their current status when you exit python.

 ### UI operation

 Need to do some research here, but want to figure out a way to control it by holding down button to lower raise, we'll see.